Naoghuman/lib-tile/README.md

 Natural you can use additional libraries which contains predefined `tilesets`.
 Currently supported is [Transparent Textures] with the libraries [Lib-Tile-TransparentTextures](#LiTiTrTe) and [Lib-Tile-TransparentTextures-Images](#LiTiTrTeIm).

+In the library [Lib-Tile-Customized-Examples](#LiTiCuEx) different examples shows how to used a reduced, mixed or own `TileSet`.

 ### Lib-Tile-Core<a name="LiTiCo" />